foundata/ansible-skeletons/README.md

 ## Compatibility<a id="compatibility"></a>

 The skeletons are designed to be compatible with all [supported](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix) versions of `ansible-galaxy` and `ansible` that are not end-of-life and still receive patches.
-While older versions should also work as long as Ansible Core is >= v2.16, we no might not explicitly test them.
+While older versions should also work as long as `ansible-core` is >= v2.16, we no might not explicitly test them.

 The skeletons were explicitly tested with `ansible-galaxy` from the following `ansible` versions (descending order):

 * `ansible-galaxy [core 2.18.2]`
 * `ansible-galaxy [core 2.18.1]`

+The following versions are known to be problematic:

-* `ansible-galaxy [core 2.16.4]`
+* `ansible-galaxy [core 2.16.4]` ("ERROR!
+Invalid collection name" when passing `authors` as extra-var)